The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 Fann has repeatedly claimed the review is about "ensuring election integrity" in response to voters' concerns, though her statements are just as frequently undercut by other Senate Republicans who claim, falsely, that their so-called audit has already proven the election was rigged and stolen from former President Donald Trump.

-Trump himself has made those baseless claims, and records released by Cyber Ninjas confirm the operation is funded almost entirely by nonprofits who back the president's claims.
-According to Cyber Ninjas, those entities include The America Project, which is led by former Overstock.com CEO Patrick Byrne and contributed $3.25 million, and Voices and Votes, an effort led by two OANN correspondents that's raised $605,000.
+Trump has made those baseless claims, and records released by Cyber Ninjas confirm the operation is funded almost entirely by nonprofits that back the president's claims.
+According to Cyber Ninjas, those entities include the America Project, which is led by former Overstock.com CEO Patrick Byrne and contributed $3.25 million, and Voices and Votes, an effort led by two One America News Network correspondents that's raised $605,000.

 Beyond questioning the motivations behind the review, election experts have roundly criticized Cyber Ninjas' methodologies for recounts and analysis.